microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### NotEndsWith

-The `NotEndsWith` assertion method checks the field value ends with the specified suffix.
+The `NotEndsWith` assertion method checks the operand ends with the specified suffix.
 This condition fails when any of the specified sub-strings are found at the end of the operand.
+If the operand is an array of strings, this condition fails if any of the strings ends with the specified suffix.
 Optionally a case-sensitive compare can be used, however case is ignored by default.

 The following parameters are accepted: